jacobfarkas/lrei-tech/exam-lock-v2/readme.md

 #### To Install:
 1. Copy the 3 files (`exam.conf`, `exam.sh`, and `login-hook.sh`) to the /usr/local folder of the machine.
-2. In Terminal, run `sudo sh /usr/local/login-hook.sh`
+2. In Terminal, using an account with admin rights, run `sudo sh /usr/local/login-hook.sh`